apache/kylin/website/_docs16/tutorial/cube_spark.md

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/9_spark_history.png)

-Click a specific Cube job, there you will see the detail runtime information, that is very helpful for trouble shooting and performance tunning.
+Click a specific job, there you will see the detail runtime information, that is very helpful for trouble shooting and performance tunning.

 ## Go further

-If you're a Kylin administrator but new to Spark, suggest you check [Spark document](https://spark.apache.org/docs/1.6.3/), and then update your configurations accordingly.
-Spark's performance relies on Cluster's memory and CPU resource, while Kylin's Cube build is a heavy task when have a huge dataset and complex data model, which may exceed your cluster's capacity and then cause OutOfMemory error, so please use it carefully.
-For Cube which has many dimensions (>10) or has memory hungry measures (Count Distinct, TOPN), suggest using the MapReduce engine.
+If you're a Kylin administrator but new to Spark, suggest you go through [Spark document](https://spark.apache.org/docs/1.6.3/), and don't forget to update the configurations accordingly.
+Spark's performance relies on Cluster's memory and CPU resource, while Kylin's Cube build is a heavy task when having a complex data model and a huge dataset to build at one time.
+If your cluster can not match the requirement, kinds of error like "OutOfMemorry" will be thrown in executors, so please use the new engine properly.
+For Cube which has many combinations (e.g, a full cube with more than 12 dimensions), UHC, or memory hungry measures (Count Distinct, Top-N), suggest to keep using the MapReduce engine.
+If your Cube model is simple, all measures are SUM/MIN/MAX/COUNT, source data is small to medium scale, Spark engine would be a good choice.
+Besides, Streaming build isn't supported in Spark engine so far (KYLIN-2484).

-Please send your questions, feedbacks to dev@kylin.apache.org.
+Now this engine is in public beta; If you have any question, comment, or bug fixe, welcome to discuss in dev@kylin.apache.org.